sourceallies/event-source-blog/blog/blog.md

 Command Query Response Segregation (CQRS) refers to an API pattern.
 In a state mutation system, an API will typically convey the type of mutation to perform (e.x.
 DELETE a record, update a field, create a record, etc.).
 In a CQRS system, the API instead specifies *commands* that can be submitted by the client and *queries* that can be requested.
-This can be compared to the real life example of interacting with a government agency.
+This can be compared to the real-life example of interacting with a government agency.
 If someone wants to make a modification to their home, they do not call the zoning board and "create a building permit".
-Rather, they submit a form that specifies the requred and optional information.
+Rather, they submit a form that specifies the required and optional information.
 This form may be considered a "building permit request".
 The city then takes this form and based on various rules creates a "building permit".
 This pattern still fits well within a RESTful URL scheme:
-Each type of commmand has its own URL pattern as a sub-resource of the entity that is being affected and can be submitted with a POST.
+Each type of command has its own URL pattern as a sub-resource of the entity that is being affected and can be submitted with a POST.
 The current state of the entity (derived from the events) can be fetched with a GET request along with the collection of events.

 ### Architecture